aayushdogra/task-manager-microservice/README.md

 Database-backed refresh tokens are implemented to support long-lived authentication.

 - `POST /auth/refresh` — issue a new access token using a valid refresh token
-- Refresh tokens are securely generated and stored in PostgreSQL
+- Refresh tokens are stored in PostgreSQL
-- Tokens include expiration and revocation support
+- Expiration and revocation supported
 - Access tokens remain stateless and short-lived
 - Invalid, expired, or revoked refresh tokens return `401 Unauthorized`